-As I mentioned in the Sukiyaki Donburi post, other than bento, rice bowls are very popular in Japan.
-Rice bowls are called donburi in Japanese.
-Donburi is basically a one-meal dish where the rice and the side dish—consisting of either meat, fish, eggs, and/or vegetables—are served together in one big rice bowl as a complete meal.
-With the right recipe and combination, donburi is guaranteed to please as it’s delicious, convenient, and gratifying.
-In addition, there are endless variations of donburi that one can make to suit the palate.
+Rice bowls are very popular in Japan and they are called donburi in Japanese.
+Donburi is a one-meal dish where the rice and the side dishes—consisting of either meat, fish, eggs, and/or vegetables—are served together in a big rice bowl as a complete meal.
+One of the most popular donburi is oyakodon (親子丼), which literally means mother and child rice bowl in Japanese.
+This Japanese egg rice is a homey dish that is well loved by many people.

 Oyakodon can be made into a bento easily.
 Get a simple one-compartment bento box, top the steamed white rice with the simmered chicken and eggs, and you have a bento that you can take to work.
 You can make it for your kids and I am sure they will be very happy to enjoy a bento meal of Japanese chicken and egg rice.
 Enjoy!